 But this was not the first nor the last time our people went through such a transition.
 Think back to the first time our ancestors were sent to the Promised Land.
 Abraham and Sarah left the land of their ancestors to travel to a land entirely alien to them.
 Review the events that befell them.
 How did they cope with the changes of life outside of Ur.
 Did they maintain hope and faith in God's authority?
 Did they have moments of doubt?

 In our own time, many of our parents and grandparents, friends and colleagues have experienced life transitions such as those of the Israelites and Abraham and Sarah.
 Escaping from Eastern Europe, Ethiopia, and the former Soviet Union they sought freedom from oppression and anti-Semitism.
 How do their experiences compare to those of the Israelites?
 What was God's role in their journeys to freedom?
 How did (or do) they maintain hope when faced with the challenges of creating a new life in a new land and a new culture?

 Rabbi Kronish reminds us that with that freedom comes responsibility.
 We are repeatedly taught in the Torah to remember we were once strangers and to apply that memory to our daily life.
 "When a stranger resides with you in your land, you shall not wrong him.
 The stranger who resides with you shall be to you as one of your citizens; you shall love him as yourself, for you were strangers in the land of Egypt: I Adonai am your God.
 (Lev.
 19:33-34)

 Our experience is not so distant from that of the Israelites.
 As a people, we, too, have shaped our lives guided by the vision of a free Jewish life.
-As we remember and strive toward achieving that vision for all Jews, we carry with us the responsibility to help others, Jews and non-Jews alike, triumph over the challenges and privileges of freedom.
+As we remember and strive toward achieving that vision for all Jews, we carry with us the responsibility to help others, Jews and people from any background, triumph over the challenges and privileges of freedom.